 In addition to financial aid, Dwight School offers several different payment options for families.Step-by-Step Guide to Financial Aid Application Process

 - STEP 1: When submitting the Dwight School admissions application, please check the appropriate box indicating that you would like to apply for financial aid.

 - STEP 2: All families seeking financial aid must complete a confidential financial statement each year.
 Instructions on how to apply will be sent electronically in early November to all applicants who complete STEP 1.
-Dwight uses School & Student Services (SSS) to process all financial aid applications.
-The financial aid forms may be completed online beginning in November at http://sss.nais.org/.
-In addition to the financial aid application, families must submit their tax returns and W2s.
-All financial aid materials must be submitted by December 15, 2014.
+Dwight uses the Independent School Management Financial Aid for School Tuition (FAST) Program to process all financial aid applications.
+The financial aid forms may be completed online beginning in November here.
+In addition to the financial aid application, families must upload all required tax documents and W2s to the online application.
+The deadline for financial aid applications and supporting materials is December 15, 2014.
 All financial aid information is kept confidential.